0xBigBoss/linear-mcp/README.md

 # Linear MCP Server

-An MCP server for interacting with Linear's API.
-This server provides a set of tools for managing Linear issues, projects, and teams through Cline.
+A Model Context Protocol (MCP) server for interacting with Linear's API.
+This server provides a set of tools for managing Linear issues, projects, and teams through AI assistants.

+## Overview

+The Linear MCP Server enables AI assistants to perform operations in Linear without needing direct API access.
+It serves as a bridge between AI tools and Linear's API, handling authentication, request formatting, and response parsing.

+## Features

+- **Authentication**: Secure API key and OAuth-based authentication
+- **Issue Management**: Create, update, delete, and search issues
+- **Project Management**: Create projects and associate issues
+- **Team Management**: Access team information, states, and workflows
+- **Batch Operations**: Support for bulk issue creation and deletion

 ## Setup Guide

+### Prerequisites

+- Node.js 18 or later
+- npm 7 or later
+- A Linear account with API access

-### 1. Environment Setup
+### Installation

+#### Option 1: Local Installation

 1. Clone the repository
 2. Install dependencies: